 Hall's three other interceptions were also impressive.
 His first one was a diving stab in front of Devin Hester.
 His third came deep in Bears territory, where he nabbed an off-target pass.
 The fourth and final pick came with just more than two minutes left in the game, when Hall leaped for a deep ball that was overthrown.

-"There's no reason to shy away from him," Cutler said afterward, saving face.
+"There's no reason to shy away from him," Cutler said afterward.
 "I mean that's hard for me to say throwing four picks to the guy, but I still think if we had to play him tomorrow, I'd go after him every time."

 I'm sure Hall would have relished the opportunity.